tmzh/tmzh.github.io/content/post/2023-05-15-paint-like-bob-ross-using-stable-diffusion.md

             clear_output(wait=True)
             display(result2.image)
 ```
+5. Draw some rough strokes and watch stable-diffusion interpret and render it as a painting.
+Each rendering may take few seconds depending on the GPU configuration.
-5. If you are using a tool like Photoshop, turn on the autosave.
-If not remember to save your file periodically.
+6. You will have to save the file periodically to trigger the `img2img` inference.
+If you are using a tool like Photoshop, you can turn on autosave.